 An easy way to do this is to place an ad for your product in another brand’s email campaign to reach their mailing list.
 This works best with similar brands as the more targeted mailing list, the better the ad will perform.

 In fact, this is exactly what we do here at Ampjar – we connect awesome, like-minded brands together for joint email campaigns.
-So, if you’re interested in trying this collaborative marketing strategy out, make sure to check out Amplify.
+So, if you’re interested in trying this collaborative marketing strategy out, make sure to check out our Curated Communities.

 If you don’t have much of an email list to share just yet, now’s the time to start building one.